cameronmorin/cs164_project/README.md

 I plan on implementing the functions as user class functions so that the code is ***cleaner*** and ***easier to read***.

-I also want to implement user creation on the landing page so that users may create new accounts if they do not have one.

 ## Closing Statement

 All code in this project is original and the intellectual property of __Cameron Morin__.
 Any reuse of this code for future projects is ***strongly*** discouraged.
 I had a lot of fun working on this project, and I hope to explore more production-based projects in the future! :rocket: